 The discard pile is then subject to a structured analytics workflow to sample these left-over documents.
 The sampling workflow further confirms the Elusion rate and may also catch any relevant outliers under the relevancy cut off.

 For the review work undertaken for approximately 15,000 documents, the system categorised the remaining 205,000 documents for relevance to a 95% confidence level and a margin of error for +-1.5%.
-As both sides had agreed to utilising CAL with results expected to fall within 95% confidence and +-2.5% margin of error.
+As both sides had agreed to utilise CAL with results expected to fall within 95% confidence and +-2.5% margin of error.
 More information on the statistics behind Elusion Testing can be found in this linked blog post.

 Overall this project allowed our client to quickly work through a significant number of documents safe in the knowledge that they came under the agreed error rate.